Do not accept a termination package or severance offer without speaking to a professional first!

 – and the availability of similar employment, having regard to the experience, training and qualifications of the servant.

-- Use a well-crafted employment agreement with precise language in the termination clause;
+– Use a well-crafted employment agreement with precise language in the termination clause; and

 - Execute the employment agreement in accordance with fundamental contract law principles.

 These requirements, which can be difficult for even the most experienced employers to comply with, allow keen employment lawyers to challenge what at first glance may appear to be rock-solid employment agreements.
-Book a consultation today to have an employment lawyer assess your severance entitlement.
+Book a consultation today to have an employment lawyer assess your entitlement.